Mike Legarza: Early life, education and athletic career

 The son of a coach, John Legarza and schoolteacher, Nadine.
 Legarza was an All-State and All-American football player and All-State basketball player at Reno High School in Reno, Nevada, graduating in 1978.
 He then attended Menlo College, a 2-year college in California, where he played basketball for Bud Presley, and was an All-American guard who led the nation in free throw percentage, shooting 91%.
-He then transferred to the University of Nevada, where he was a part-time starter and earned a BS in Physical Education 1983.
+He then transferred to the Nevada, where he was a part-time starter and earned a BS in Physical Education 1983.
 Legarza earned a master's degree in Educational Leadership from the University of San Diego in 1986, and spent a year at Stanford University 1990, where he worked with Positive Coaching Alliance developing a youth sports coaching model.

 Coaching career

 Assistant coach

 Legarza entered into the coaching profession as a graduate assistant coach at the University of Nevada 1983.
 In 1984- 85 he served as an unpaid volunteer assistant for Boyd Grant at Fresno State, where the Bulldogs made it the NCAA Tournament.
 In 1985 Legarza became the assistant coach for Hank Egan at the University of San Diego, where he was the recruiting coordinator.
 While at San Diego, the Torrero's won the league and made it to the NCAA Tournament in 1987.